 Automapping feature (turned on by default) will let all users with the right permissions access the shared mailbox in Outlook as easily as their own.
 Opening the mailbox in OWA requires users to perform an additional step:

-- While in the Outlook on the Web, right-click on your name in the left menu, and choose to Add shared folder… from the context menu.
+- While in the Outlook on the web (OWA), right-click Folders in the left menu, and choose to Add shared folder or mailbox from the context menu.

 - In the window that appears, choose the shared mailbox, and it will show up on the folder list.